 Sure, sometimes I use an extra source or two, but my days of interviewing six sources for an 800-word piece (yup, I’ve done that) are over.
 Sometimes I’ll deviate from the number of sources depending on the story topic and complexity (and if an editor wants something specific—say, a certain number of “real-people” quotes), but using these standards makes me a more efficient writer.

 2. Make a plan the day before.
 At the end of every workday, I create a plan for the next.
 I check what interviews I have scheduled and write on my calendar how I plan to spend my work time, noting my top three priorities for the day.
 I also decide what I’ll do first (more about that later).
 I take a few minutes every Sunday evening to do the same thing—I look at my upcoming deadlines, make a list of my top five to 10 priorities, and create Monday’s “plan of attack.”
 Even a few minutes of planning pays off big time the next day.

 3. Write first thing—or not.
 I’m a morning person.
-Give me a can of Diet Mountain Dew and a couple of hours, and I can get more done by 11 a.m. then most people do all day.
+Give me a can of Diet Mountain Dew and a couple of hours, and I can get more done by 11 a.m. than most people do all day.
 So I try to save that time for actual writing, which is the most challenging thing I do.
 Other tasks—like interviews, transcribing notes, doing research, brainstorming ideas and sending invoices—I save for late morning or early afternoon when I’m not as sharp.